-GASB Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for postemployment benefits other than pensions.
-This statement does not have a material impact on the financial statements.
+GASB Statement No. 80 - Blending Requirements for Certain Component Units.
+The objective of this Statement is to improve financial reporting by clarifying the financial statement presentation requirements for certain component units.
+This statement does not have a material effect on the financial statements.